-- 1. The total amount of funds available annually for the Bank's AHP is determined in accordance with the applicable statutory requirements and subject to paragraph 2 below. - 2.
-The Bank allocates a portion of the total AHP funds available in each year to the Homeownership Set-Aside programs, as approved by the Bank's Board of Directors and stated in Section III of the Implementation Plan.
-All remaining AHP funds available for that year, plus any reserved Set-Aside funds not utilized during the previous reservation year, plus such additional amounts made available from the cancellations, repayments, or reductions of subsidies, are added to the General Fund. - 3.
-The Bank may allot to its current year's AHP from its annual required AHP contribution for the subsequent year subject to the requirements and limitations in Section 1291.12(d) of the Regulation.
+- 1. The total amount of funds available annually for the Bank's AHP is determined in accordance with the applicable statutory requirements -and subject to paragraph 2 below. - 2.
+The Bank allocates a portion of the total AHP funds available in each year to the General Fund, the Targeted Fund, and the Homeownership Set-Aside programs program, as approved by the Bank's Board of Directors and stated in Section III of the Implementation Plan.
+All remaining AHP funds available for that year, plus any reserved Set Aside.
+Any funds not utilized during the previous rounds or reservation year, plus such additional amounts made available from the cancellations, repayments, or reductions of subsidies, are added to the General Fundone or more of the AHP programs as approved by the Bank's Board of Directors. - 3.
+The Bank may allot to its current year's AHP from its annual required AHP contribution for the subsequent year subject to the requirements and limitations in Section 1291.12(d) of the Regulation. - 4.
+When the General Fund and Targeted Fund rounds are held concurrently, and there is remaining uncommitted subsidy that is insufficient to fund the next highest scoring application in the Fund to which the uncommitted subsidy was initially allocated, then the following will apply: - a.
+If the combined remaining uncommitted subsidy from both the General Fund and Targeted Fund would be sufficient to fund the next highest scoring General Fund application, but not the next highest scoring Targeted Fund application, then the Bank shall fund the General Fund application, and vice versa. - b.
+If the combined remaining uncommitted subsidy is sufficient to fund either the next highest scoring application in the General Fund or the next highest scoring application in the Targeted Fund, but not both applications, then